SophiaKas/text_mining_project/README.md

 ## To-do:

-- Implement word2vec (Document Embedding)

 - Improve Preprocessing (Add Lemmatization and see if stemming/lemmatization/stemming + lematization works best) - IN PROGRESS!

 -  Check what is NER and implement it - IN PROGRESS!

-- Fix K-means clustering
-- Visualization - IN PROGRESS!
-- Hierarchical clustering

-- Explanation for all the implemented steps - right now there are only sparse comments

  ## What is important for presentation (Stuff he mentioned):